Introduction to RegTech

 - Investopedia “RegTech is the management of regulatory processes within the financial industry through technology.
 The main functions of RegTech include regulatory monitoring, reporting, and compliance.
 Regtech, or RegTech, consists of a group of companies that use cloud computing technology through software-as-a-service (SaaS) to help businesses comply with regulations efficiently and less expensively.
 RegTech is also known as regulatory technology.”

 - Financial Conduct Authority “RegTech applies to new technologies developed to help overcome regulatory challenges in financial services.”

-- Wikipedia “Regulatory technology, also known as a ‘RegTech’ is a new field within the financial services industry that utilises information technology to enhance regulatory processes.
-It puts a particular emphasis on regulatory monitoring, reporting and compliance and is thus benefiting the finance industry.
+- Wikipedia “Regulatory technology (abbreviation: RegTech) is a new technology that uses information technology to enhance regulatory processes.
+With its main application in the Financial sector, it is expanding into any regulated business with a particular appeal for the Consumer Goods Industry.
+Often regarded as a subcategory under FinTech, RegTech puts a particular emphasis on regulatory monitoring, reporting and compliance and is thus benefiting the finance industry.
 The objective of RegTech is to enhance transparency as well as consistency and to standardise regulatory processes, to deliver sound interpretations of ambiguous regulations and thus to provide higher levels of quality at lower cost.
-Oftentimes RegTech companies utilise the cloud through software-as-a-service.”
+Oftentimes RegTech companies use the cloud through software-as-a-service.”